 Gasoline is one of the most common options to fuel a portable generator.
-It has to be bought at a gas station and stored until a power outage occurs.
 The main advantage is that gasoline is affordable and widely available compared to other fuels.
-However, it is necessary to refill the generator regularly and for as long as the power outage lasts.
 The amount of gasoline needed will depend on the size and runtime of the generator or rather the duration of the outage.
 The average cost of a gasoline-powered generator lies between $500 and $2,000.

 Another option to power a portable generator is diesel.
-Just like with gasoline, diesel-powered generators require you to buy diesel at a gas station in advance of the power outage and store it outside until needed.
-The necessary amount to fuel the generator will depend on the runtime of the generator and its size.
+Just like with gasoline, the necessary amount to fuel the generator will depend on the runtime of the generator and its size.
 Diesel generators, however, tend to have a longer lifespan and perform more efficiently.
 The average cost of a diesel-powered generator also ranges from $500 to $2,000.

 A common gas fuel used to run generators is propane.
-This option will also require you to buy and store propane outside your house for portable systems or to be connected directly to your home’s propane tank supply for standby alternatives.
 The advantage of choosing a propane generator is that propane can be stored for longer periods, and can generally provide a greater energy output, compared to natural gas for example.
 The average cost of a propane-powered generator is between $500 to $20,000.

 Another option to fuel your generator is using natural gas, which will be connected to the home’s natural gas supply, meaning you can have a constant fuel inflow and forget about organizing its storage.
-This is one of the easiest generators to maintain because you do not need to worry about the fuel supply.
 The higher installation costs and dangers related to a broken gas line are the disadvantages that come with one of these generators, as well as the possibility of gas outages that can also occur during natural disasters.
 The average cost of a natural gas-fuelled generator lies between $2,000 to $20,000.

 Solar generators work as a portable power station.
-They collect solar energy generated through solar panels and then store that energy into its built-in battery for later use.
-They consist of four main components: the solar panels, the charge controller, the solar battery, and the inverter.
+They collect solar energy generated through solar panels and then store that energy in their built-in battery for later use.
 Depending on the battery capacity and your energy usage, you can go up to two days without grid power.
 Solar generators are quiet, environmentally friendly, and low maintenance.
 The batteries are also safer to store than liquid propane, gasoline, or diesel fuel.
 However, they do involve a high initial investment and can only be recharged in the presence of sunlight.
 Solar generators cost between $1,500 and $5,000.

 Geothermal energy is also an alternative solution to reduce your reliance on grid power, as it requires very little electricity to heat or cool a house.
 It can easily run with the aid of a small generator in the event of a power outage, generating heat from the ground and using less power than other conventional heating and cooling methods.
 Although it requires a big investment upfront, it will save you money over time, while also reducing carbon emissions.
 A geothermal heating system can cost on average between $10,000 to $45,000, depending on the type and size of the system.

-A battery does not generate electricity but is able to store it.
+Although a battery does not generate electricity, it is able to store it.
 By having this energy storage alternative, you can reduce or even remove the need for a generator.
 Batteries can be charged by plugging them into the grid, a generator, or by green energy sources such as solar panels if you already have a system in place.

 Battery backup systems generally cost more upfront but use no fuel once installed.
 You can charge and store them so that you have them available to use in case of an outage.
 In order to reduce your energy bills, batteries can also be charged during an off-peak tariff and can be used during peak times.